Jonathan2251/lbd/source/gpu.rst

 .. [#reg-less] https://cccp.eecs.umich.edu/papers/jklooste-micro17.pdf

+.. chatgpt: "Do NVIDIA GPUs implement a 'RegLess-style architecture' to reduce energy consumption and the size of register files?", "Do any GPU vendors use RegLess?
+Is it primarily beneficial in mobile GPUs for reducing power consumption?".

 .. [#buffers-redbook] Page 155 - 185 of book "OpenGL Programming Guide 9th Edition" [#redbook]_.

 .. [#monstar-lab-opengl] https://engineering.monstar-lab.com/en/post/2022/03/01/Introduction-To-GPUs-With-OpenGL/